arslanshahid65/arslanshahid65.github.io/README.md

 </div>

 # About me
 Hey!
-I am Arslan Shahid a graduate student with passion for bridging research and engineering to build reliable AI/ML systems.
+I am Arslan a graduate student with passion for bridging research and engineering to build reliable AI/ML systems.

 # Education
 **Artificial Intelligence for smart Sensor/Actuator Systems, Master of Engineering**